behivetech/form-controller/README.md

+#Archived
+Archiving this project due to finding a good library already created...
+React Hook Form [https://react-hook-form.com/].
+This libarary was not finished, but was close.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This is a React custom hook to use with forms.
 It adds the following functionality to your form